simone-angioni/midi/README.md

 pip install -r requirements.txt
 ```

+### MIDI processing

+Follow this steps to process the three database (Classic, NES, and Rock) and obtain the representation needed to procede in the next sections.

+1 - Inside the project directories, go to the *Midi_processing* folder and run the *manage_processing.py* file, this processing will create the necessary files and will store the integer representations and csv file inside the dataset folder.

+Note that if you want to try only a dataset you can comment the lines of code related to the other databases.

 ### Classification

 1 - Set *manage_classification.py* come main file to run with the correct interpreter from the virtualenv

-2 - Inside the *manage_classification.py* file you have to decomment the lines of code related to the database you want to train the model on (from default is set to the classic db)
+2 - Inside the *manage_classification.py* file, in the main, you have to decomment the lines of code related to the database you want to train the model on (from default is set to the classic db)

 3 - Run the *manage_classification.py* file and the training will start outputting in the classification folder the metrics results and in the models folder the trained model